Hepatitis virus panel

 The test may be performed for other conditions, such as:

-A normal result means no hepatitis antibodies are found in the blood sample.
+A normal result means no hepatitis antibodies or antigens are found in the blood sample.
 This is called a negative result.

 Normal value ranges may vary slightly depending on the lab doing the test.
 Talk to your provider about the meaning of your specific test results.